nickgillian/grt/README.md

 * [Android Port](http://hollyhook.de/wp/grt-for-android): you can find a specific Android port of the GRT [here](http://hollyhook.de/wp/grt-for-android).

 ## GRT Architecture
 To support flexibility while maintaining consistency, the GRT uses an object-oriented modular architecture.
 This architecture is built around a set of core **modules** and a central **gesture recognition pipeline**.

-The input to both the modules and pipeline consists of an **N-dimensional floating-point vector**, making the toolkit flexible to the type of input signal.
+The input to both the modules and pipeline consists of a **N-dimensional floating-point vector**, making the toolkit flexible to the type of input signal.
-The algorithms in each module can be used as standalone classes; alternatively a pipeline can be used to chain modules together to create a more sophisticated gesture-recognition system.
+The algorithms in each module can be used as standalone classes; alternatively, a pipeline can be used to chain modules together to create a more sophisticated gesture-recognition system.
 The GRT includes modules for preprocessing, feature extraction, clustering, classification, regression and post processing.

-The toolkit's source code is structured as following:
+The toolkit's source code is structured as follows:
 * **ClassificationModules:** Contains all the GRT classification algorithms, such as AdaBoost, Naive Bayes, K-Nearest Neighbor, Support Vector Machines, and more.
-* **ClusteringModules:** Contains all the GRT clustering algorithms, including K-Means, Gaussian Mixture Models and Self-Organizing Maps.
+* **ClusteringModules:** Contains all the GRT clustering algorithms, including K-Means, Gaussian Mixture Models, and Self-Organizing Maps.
 * **ContextModules:** Contains all the GRT context modules, these are modules that can be connected to a gesture recognition pipeline to input additional context to a real-time classification system.
-* **CoreAlgorithms:** Contains a number of algorithms that are used across the GRT, such as Particle Filters, Principal Component Analysis and Restricted Boltzmann Machines.
+* **CoreAlgorithms:** Contains a number of algorithms that are used across the GRT, such as Particle Filters, Principal Component Analysis, and Restricted Boltzmann Machines.
 * **CoreModules:** Contains all the GRT base classes, such as MLBase, Classifier, FeatureExtraction, etc..
 * **DataStructures:** Contains all the GRT classes for recording, saving and loading datasets.
 * **FeatureExtractionModules:** Contains all the GRT feature extraction modules.
-These include FFT, Quantizers and TimeDomainFeatures.
+These include FFT, Quantizers, and TimeDomainFeatures.
-* **PostProcessingModules:** Contains all the GRT post processing modules, including ClassLabelFilter and ClassLabelTimeoutFilter.
+* **PostProcessingModules:** Contains all the GRT post-processing modules, including ClassLabelFilter and ClassLabelTimeoutFilter.
-* **PreProcessingModules:** Contains all the GRT pre processing modules, including LowPassFilter, HighPassFilter, DeadZone, and many more.
+* **PreProcessingModules:** Contains all the GRT pre-processing modules, including LowPassFilter, HighPassFilter, DeadZone, and much more.
 * **RegressionModules:** Contains all the GRT regression modules, such as MLP Neural Networks, Linear Regression, and Logistic Regression.
-* **Util:** Contains a wide range of supporting classes, such as Logging, Util, TimeStamp, Random and Matrix.
+* **Util:** Contains a wide range of supporting classes, such as Logging, Util, TimeStamp, Random, and Matrix.

 ## Getting Started Example
 This example demonstrates a few key components of the GRT, such as:
 * how to load a dataset from a file (e.g., a CSV file)
 * how to split a dataset into a training and test dataset
-* how to setup a new Gesture Recognition Pipeline and add a classification algorithm to the pipeline
+* how to set up a new Gesture Recognition Pipeline and add a classification algorithm to the pipeline
 * how to use a training dataset to train a new classification model
 * how to save/load a trained pipeline to/from a file
-* how to use a automatically test dataset to test the accuracy of a classification model
+* how to use an automatically test dataset to test the accuracy of a classification model
 * how to use a manually test dataset to test the accuracy of a classification model
 * how to print detailed test results, such as precision, recall, and the confusion matrix